Qihoo360/hbox/doc/configure.md

 xlearning.output.strategy | UPLOAD | loading strategy of output file, including DOWNLOAD, STREAM
 xlearning.outputformat.class | TextMultiOutputFormat.class | which outputformat implementation to use in the STREAM strategy of output file
 xlearning.interresult.dir | /interResult_ | specify the HDFS subdirectory that the intermediate output file upload to
 xlearning.interresult.upload.timeout | 30 * 60 * 1000 | upload timeout to save the intermediate output (in milliseconds)
-xlearning.tf.evaluator | false | whether to set the last worker as evaluator of the distributed TensorFlow job type for the estimator api xlearning.am.env.[EnvironmentVariableName] | (none) |  Add the environment variable specified by EnvironmentVariableName to the AM process.
-The user can specify multiple of these to set multiple environment variables. xlearning.container.env.[EnvironmentVariableName] | (none) | Add the environment variable specified by EnvironmentVariableName to the Container process.
-The user can specify multiple of these to set multiple environment variables.
+xlearning.interresult.save.inc | false | increment upload the intermediate output file, default not (upload all output file each time) xlearning.tf.evaluator | false | whether to set the last worker as evaluator of the distributed TensorFlow job type for the estimator api
+xlearning.tf.distribution.strategy | false | whether use the distribution strategy API for the TensorFlow, default as false